MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 Another useful method to search our array is the find method.
 This method employs a callback method to return the first value that satisfies the condition.

-NB: knowledge of callbacks, filter and find is not required for the MTA exam.
+> Knowledge of callbacks, filter and find is not required for the MTA exam.

 ```javascript
 let arr1 = [1, 2, "holy smokes", "007", "The name's Bond"];